LatentOctopus/LatentOctopus.github.io/_posts/spirits/wildfire/2022-10-14-wildfire-concepts.md

 A Power that only grants {{p}} is better than one that only grants {{f}} because getting to 3{{p}} doubles the effectiveness of all {{f}} you have.
 For example, assuming 2{{f}} from presence tracks are unlocked, playing Powers for 3{{f}}1{{p}} (totalling 5{{f}}{{1p}}) gives 2 damage for [[Firestorm]], while playing 1{{f}}3{{p}} gives 3 damage.

 Blight management is extremely useful on Wildfire, and Powers that help that should likely be drafted over Powers with better elements (many such Powers even give {{p}}, which is great).
 For example, getting a Power like [Entrap the forces of corruption](https://sick.oberien.de/?query=Entrap) can make the game a lot easier.
-Defend effects are also very good, since Wildfire can move Dahan with its Special Rule when adding Presence, and with [[Asphyxiating smoke]].
+Defend effects are also very good, since Wildfire can move Dahan with [[Blazing presence]], and with [[Asphyxiating smoke]].